lsst/rtn-100/index.md

 Step 2c is a special fan-in stage where brighter star catalogs from across the whole DRP footprint (from all stage 1 outputs at all DFs) are brought together at the USDF to run a global photometric calibration step (fgcm).
-The per-detector solution for all visits/detectors is then distributed (fan-out) in step 2d back to each DF for continued processing.
+The per-detector solution for all visits/detectors is then distributed (fan-out) at the end of step2c back to each DF for continued processing with step2d.
 Step 7 is also a fan-in step, where summary footprint statistics and metrics for all tracts at all DFs are brought together at USDF to generate overall campaign footprint depth plots and global metrics.